40+ McDonald's Interview Questions and Best Sample Answers

 McDonald’s defines its values as operating on a few pillars:

 It can be beneficial to review the founding story of McDonald’s.
-McDonald’s starts their story “In 1917, 15-year-old Ray Kroc lied about his age to join the Red Cross as an ambulance driver, but the war ended before he completed his training.
+McDonald’s starts their story by saying “In 1917, 15-year-old Ray Kroc lied about his age to join the Red Cross as an ambulance driver.
+But the war ended before he completed his training.
 He then worked as a piano player, a paper cup salesman, and a Multimixer salesman.
 In 1954, he visited a restaurant in San Bernardino, California, that had purchased several Multimixers.
 There he found a small but successful restaurant run by brothers Dick and Mac McDonald, and was stunned by the effectiveness of their operation.”

 A job seeker will begin their interview process by speaking with either a restaurant manager, hiring manager, regional manager, or the franchise owner directly.
 The formal interview will be constructed of interview questions that test customer service skills, teamwork, and inclusion.